Nelson-bot24/Sales-Finance-Analytics/README.md

 These intermediaries play a crucial role in connecting Atliq's products with end consumers, ensuring our offerings are accessible to the general public.

+# Project Objective
+This project is focused on achieving the following key objectives:

+## Sales Report
+1.Customer Performance Report:
+   - Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.
+2.Market Performance and Sales Targets Comparison:
+  - Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.
+3.Top 10 Sold Products:
+  - Focus on both high-performing products to optimize inventory, enhance marketing efforts, and drive strategic product decisions.